ytakefuji/openai/README.md

 # Bard by Google
 Access to https://bard.google.com/

+1. ask "who is yoshiyasu takefuji with a google search command "yoshiyasu takefuji".

+2. ask "who is yoshiyasu takefuji with a google phrase search command "yoshiyasu takefuji".

-1. ask Bard about 'use google search with a search phrase command "yoshiyasu takefuji" and find who is yoshiyasu takefuji.'
+3. ask 'use google search with a search phrase command "yoshiyasu takefuji" and find who is yoshiyasu takefuji.'

-2. use the google search phrase-site-command with "yoshiyasu takefuji site:nih.gov" and show the result of publications published after 2021 with single-authored as many as possible and verify them with obtained DOIs respectively.
+4. use the google search phrase-site-command with "yoshiyasu takefuji site:nih.gov" and show the result of publications published after 2021 with single-authored as many as possible and verify them with obtained DOIs respectively.